Compounded medication — not FDA-approved

 In this article

-Women's hormone therapy in the United States is addressed by multiple credentialing and guideline-issuing organizations.
-Three of the most influential are:
+Women's hormone therapy in the US is addressed by multiple credentialing and guideline-issuing organizations.
+Three of the most influential:

 ISSWSH — the International Society for the Study of Women's Sexual Health.
 A sexual medicine specialty body that focuses on female sexual dysfunction, including HSDD, and has led the field in producing consensus documents on testosterone therapy for women.

-NAMS / The Menopause Society — the specialty body for menopause medicine, publishing position statements on hormone therapy, bioidentical hormones, and symptom management.
-NAMS credentials clinicians as Menopause Society Certified Practitioners (MSCP).
+NAMS / The Menopause Society — the specialty body for menopause medicine.
+Publishes position statements on hormone therapy, bioidentical hormones, and symptom management.
+Credentials clinicians as Menopause Society Certified Practitioners (MSCP).

-The Endocrine Society — the broader endocrinology specialty society, publishing Clinical Practice Guidelines across the full scope of endocrine disorders, including androgen therapy in women and menopausal hormone therapy.
+The Endocrine Society — the broader endocrinology specialty society.
+Publishes Clinical Practice Guidelines across the full scope of endocrine disorders, including androgen therapy in women and menopausal hormone therapy.

 Each body has a somewhat different scope, evidence standard, and stylistic approach.
 They generally align on the central empirical questions but differ on some emphases — which interventions to recommend, which populations to prioritize, and how cautiously to frame newer evidence.

-This article is a careful summary of where the three bodies agree, where they differ, and how each frames the published evidence.
-It is not a substitute for reading the primary documents, which remain the authoritative source for clinical practice.
-It also is not a personalized clinical recommendation — decisions for any individual patient are made between that patient and a prescribing physician.
+This article summarizes where the three bodies agree, where they differ, and how each frames the published evidence.
+It's not a substitute for reading the primary documents — and it isn't a personalized clinical recommendation.
+Decisions for any individual patient are made between that patient and a prescribing physician.

 All three bodies have issued substantive position statements on menopausal hormone therapy (HT) in recent years.
-The three bodies' main recommendations have moved much closer together since researchers re-analyzed the Women's Health Initiative data and the ELITE trial came out.
+The main recommendations have moved much closer together since researchers re-analyzed the Women's Health Initiative data and the ELITE trial published.

 The Menopause Society (NAMS) 2022 Hormone Therapy Position Statement is the most comprehensive current document specifically on menopause hormone therapy.
-It endorses hormone therapy as effective treatment for vasomotor symptoms — hot flashes and night sweats — and the genitourinary syndrome of menopause (the cluster of vaginal dryness, urinary issues, and discomfort that shows up after estrogen drops), and supports its use for prevention of bone loss and fracture in appropriate candidates.
-The statement emphasizes individualization based on timing of initiation, duration of therapy, patient age and health status, route of administration, and dosing.[1]
+It endorses hormone therapy as effective treatment for vasomotor symptoms (hot flashes and night sweats), the genitourinary syndrome of menopause (vaginal dryness, urinary issues, discomfort after estrogen drops), and supports its use for bone-loss prevention in appropriate candidates.
+The statement emphasizes individualization — based on timing of initiation, duration, patient age and health status, route of administration, and dosing.[1]

-The Endocrine Society's 2015 Clinical Practice Guideline on Treatment of Symptoms of the Menopause (Stuenkel et al.) aligns broadly with NAMS on the core question of hormone therapy for symptomatic menopause.
-It emphasizes the "timing hypothesis" — that initiation within 10 years of menopause onset or before age 60 has a more favorable risk-benefit profile than later initiation.[2]
+The Endocrine Society's 2015 Clinical Practice Guideline on Treatment of Symptoms of the Menopause (Stuenkel et al.) aligns broadly with NAMS on the core question.
+It emphasizes the timing hypothesis — that initiation within 10 years of menopause onset or before age 60 has a more favorable risk-benefit profile than later initiation.[2]

 ISSWSH focuses more narrowly on sexual health and generally supports the use of local estrogen and other interventions for genitourinary symptoms.

-All three bodies endorse local vaginal estrogen for the genitourinary syndrome of menopause, noting that the systemic absorption of appropriately dosed vaginal estrogen is minimal and that the risk-benefit profile is favorable for this indication even in women who are not candidates for systemic hormone therapy.
+All three bodies endorse local vaginal estrogen for the genitourinary syndrome of menopause, noting that the systemic absorption of appropriately dosed vaginal estrogen is minimal and the risk-benefit profile is favorable even in women who aren't candidates for systemic hormone therapy.

-Specific dose ranges are discussed in the source documents and are determined by prescribing physicians based on individual patient factors; guideline bodies describe the evidence base rather than specifying universal doses.
+Specific dose ranges are discussed in the source documents and determined by prescribing physicians based on individual patient factors.
+Guideline bodies describe the evidence base, not universal doses.

 All three bodies agree on the need for progestogen co-administration in women with an intact uterus who are receiving systemic estrogen, to reduce the risk of endometrial hyperplasia and carcinoma.
 This is one of the least-contested points across the guidelines.

-Where the bodies differ is in their framing of progesterone forms:
+Where the bodies differ is in framing of progesterone forms:

 Micronized progesterone vs synthetic progestins.
-NAMS and the Endocrine Society both acknowledge that the published evidence (notably the French E3N cohort and other observational data) suggests that micronized progesterone may have a more favorable profile than some synthetic progestins for breast and cardiovascular outcomes, though the evidence is primarily observational and not conclusive.
+NAMS and the Endocrine Society both acknowledge that the published evidence (notably the French E3N cohort) suggests micronized progesterone may have a more favorable profile than some synthetic progestins for breast and cardiovascular outcomes, though the evidence is primarily observational.
 Both bodies consider both classes acceptable within current practice, with clinical judgment individualizing the choice.

 Compounded bioidentical progesterone.
 NAMS has been more cautious than some functional medicine clinicians on compounded bioidentical hormones, noting that FDA-approved micronized progesterone products are available (Prometrium and generic equivalents) and that compounded preparations lack the standardization of approved products.
 Functional medicine clinicians who prescribe compounded progesterone note that the FDA-approved product is itself micronized progesterone, and that the clinical distinction is largely about formulation rather than molecule.
 Both views appear in the literature.

 The practical picture: a woman with a uterus taking systemic estrogen needs progestogen co-administration.
-Which progestogen you use — bioidentical progesterone or a synthetic version, FDA-approved or compounded — is something you and your doctor work out together.
+Which progestogen — bioidentical or synthetic, FDA-approved or compounded — is something patient and physician work out together.

 Testosterone therapy for women is the category where the three bodies have historically differed most, and where guidance has evolved substantially.

 ISSWSH.
 The most prescriber-friendly position.
 The 2019 Global Consensus Position Statement on the Use of Testosterone Therapy for Women (Davis et al.) is the strongest and most detailed endorsement across the three bodies.
 It supports testosterone therapy for postmenopausal women with HSDD, with doses targeting the premenopausal physiological range, and with appropriate monitoring of total testosterone and SHBG.[1]
-ISSWSH has historically been the most active in championing this intervention and has pushed the broader field toward wider recognition.
+ISSWSH has historically been the most active in championing this intervention.

 The Endocrine Society.
 The 2014 Clinical Practice Guideline (Wierman et al.) is more cautious than ISSWSH.
 It acknowledges the evidence for testosterone in postmenopausal HSDD but phrases the recommendation more conservatively, emphasizes the lack of FDA-approved products, and is skeptical of testosterone therapy for non-sexual indications (bone, cardiovascular, general wellbeing).[2]
 The Endocrine Society has said in later statements that they're working on an updated guideline that reflects the newer evidence.

 The Menopause Society (NAMS).
 Historically more cautious than ISSWSH; has evolved toward more supportive framing in recent position statements.
 NAMS acknowledges the evidence for testosterone in postmenopausal HSDD and supports its use in appropriate patients, while continuing to emphasize the absence of an FDA-approved female product as a structural consideration.
-Published NAMS position documents generally align with the ISSWSH recommendation on the central question of testosterone for HSDD.
+NAMS position documents generally align with the ISSWSH recommendation on the central question.

 The three bodies are closer together now than a decade ago.
-All endorse, at some level of conviction, testosterone therapy for postmenopausal HSDD; all note the absence of an FDA-approved US product; all emphasize individualized prescribing by experienced clinicians with appropriate monitoring.
-See the US prescribing landscape for female testosterone for the regulatory history and practical access question.
+All endorse, at some level of conviction, testosterone therapy for postmenopausal HSDD.
+All note the absence of an FDA-approved US product.
+All emphasize individualized prescribing by experienced clinicians with appropriate monitoring.
+See the US prescribing landscape for female testosterone for the regulatory history.

 The major questions summarized across the three bodies: